snowflakedb/snowflake-connector-net/README.md

 **Note**
 To enhance security, the driver no longer searches a temporary directory for easy logging configurations.
 Additionally, the driver now requires the logging configuration file on Unix-style systems to limit file permissions to allow only the file owner to modify the files (such as `chmod 0600` or `chmod 0644`).

-To minimize the number of searches for a configuration file it is executed only:
+To minimize the number of searches for a configuration file, the driver reads the file only for:

-- for the first connection
+- The first connection.
-- for the first connection with `CLIENT_CONFIG_FILE` parameter.
+- The first connection with `CLIENT_CONFIG_FILE` parameter.

 The extra logs are stored in a `dotnet` subfolder of the specified directory, such as `C:\some-path\some-directory\dotnet`.